tah3in/projects-python/Ransomware/README.txt

 in current situation:

-It opens text files, encrypts the contents and saves their password in a new file of the same name with the extension Keylogger.
+It opens text files, encrypts the contents and saves their token in a new file of the same name with the extension Keylogger.

 The key of the encrypted files is stored in a file called Ahmadi